tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 from other flow aggregates.
 In this case, LSRs can use the top forwarding label to infer both the forwarding action and the forwarding treatment to be invoked on the packets.

+## Generic Delivery Functions

+The Generic Delivery Functions (GDF), defined in
+{{?I-D.zzhang-intarea-generic-delivery-functions}}, provide a new mechanism to support functions analogous to those supported through the IPv6 Extension Headers mechanism.
+For example, GDF can support fragmentation/reassembly functionality in the MPLS network by using the Generic Fragmentation Header.
+MNA can support GDF by placing a GDF header in an MPLS packet within the Post-Stack Data block {{?I-D.ietf-mpls-mna-fwk}}.
+Multiple GDF headers can also be present in the same MPLS packet organized as a list of headers.

 ## Delay Budgets for Time-Bound Applications